The F-Word’s round-up of what’s happening in the world of comedy and theatre in June

 The Squirrel Plays, about the US reproductive rights debate, are at Theatre503 on 19 and 20 July ahead of going up the Edinburgh Festival Fringe.

 Brighton’s Marlborough Theatre will be running an extensive year-long programme of performances and events under the title Growth Spurt.
 This will begin with Trans Pride Art Night on 19 July, Juno Dawson’s Lovely Trans Literary Salon on 26 July and If Britney Can Get Through 2007 We Can Get Through This, a loud and messy riot grrrl Britney tribute act and a love letter to that stubborn teenage queerdo, on 2 August.
 The whole thing looks really great so check it out!

 And lastly I can avoid thinking about it no longer; the Edinburgh Festival Fringe is all launched and I should start planning The F-Word’s coverage.
 If you are going to be in Edinburgh in August and might like to review some things for us, please email me at email@example.com and we’ll see what we can sort out.

-Image one is a collage of the performers of Hive City Legacy.
+The image in the text (of which an excerpt is used as the feature image) is a collage of the performers of Hive City Legacy.
 Head and shoulders shots of nine performers of colour are in a three by three grid.
 Most of them are holding up the circular Hive City Legacy logo and wear black t-shirts which also feature the logo.
 They have a variety of energetic expressions on their faces.